wickedchicken/awesomeX/README.md

 Most of the terribleness is in the codegen phase, there are parts that range from bad to awful.
-I have a feeling LLVM has functions that do what I want buried somewhere and that codegen.c poorly duplicates functionality found elsewhere.
-If you have any ideas on how to clean it up please let me know!
+I have a feeling LLVM has functions that do what I want buried somewhere and that codegen.c poorly duplicates this functionality If you have any ideas on how to clean it up please let me know!

 <!-- vim: set tw=80: -->